Ridesharing Driver

 How do you spot a bad batch and pick the good ones?
-“Do the ones with the best pay” is an obvious start, but there’s a lot more that goes into avoiding the worst orders and picking the best.
+“Do the batches with the best pay” is an obvious start, but there’s a lot more that goes into avoiding the worst orders and picking the best.

-How to Evaluate Batches on Instacart
+How to pick the best batches on Instacart

 Sounds obvious, right?
 Pick the high paying batches that don’t have too many items.
-But it’s ncanceot always so simple.
+But it’s not always so simple.
 You have to weigh the features of each batch and see if it meets your goals.

 Avoiding bad batches is just as important as selecting good ones.
 A bad batch has several of the following features:

-• Not enough pay from Instacart
+- Not enough pay from Instacart

-• No tip
+- No tip

-• Too many items
+- Too many items

-• Too many heavy items
+- Too many heavy items

-• Customer too far away
+- Customer too far away

-• Rude, unreasonable customer
+- Rude, unreasonable customer

-• At a store you don’t like
+- At a store you don’t like

-• Double and triple orders for not enough pay
+- Double and triple orders for not enough pay

 Almost every batch will have at least one of the bad features from above, but can still be an ‘ok’ batch.
 A batch becomes an instant skip when it checks most of those boxes.

-The sneakiest gotchas that can ruin a batch: Terrible pay with no tip might be obvious, but some bad batch criteria is a lot less obvious.
+Terrible pay with no tip might be obvious, but some bad batch criteria is a lot less obvious.
 The number of items and the type of items might not jump out at you at first, but are a common reason that make for bad batches.

 It’s tempting to swipe a batch with good pay, but it’s always worth taking an extra few seconds to check on the items.
 Bad items are a huge time waster.